 I started working at age 16 (technically I had a paper route at age 13) and full-time at age 18.
-I worked full time all through college and finished in 4 years.
+I worked full time all through college and finished in four years.
 Immediately after college, I continued to work full time.
-I joined Target as a team leader and after about 1-1/2 years, I was promoted to Executive Team Leader.
-After being at Target for 5 years, I left and joined McMaster-Carr Supply Company.
+I joined Target as a team leader and after about one and a half years, I was promoted to Executive Team Leader.
+After being at Target for five years, I left and joined McMaster-Carr Supply Company.
 In the 11 years I worked there, I was promoted twice and had many opportunities to work on high level projects.
 While I enjoyed the people and the opportunities, I was feeling stagnant (and exhausted) and that God was leading me to another path.